Lotfullah21/HTML-CSS/html/06-forms/form-advanced/README.md

 ##### 2. Radio:

-It allows only one value to be submitted, but all radio buttons should have same in order to get under same category of options.
+It allows only one value to be submitted, but all radio buttons should have the same in order to get under same category of options.

-For instance, giving an option to the user which theme they want, we can use radio buttons.
+For instance, giving an option to the user which lets them to choose what they want, we can use radio buttons.

 ```html
     <input type="radio" id="light" name="theme" value="Light">